learnapollo/learnapollo/content/tutorial-react/react-03.md

  }`
 ```

-To introduce a variable for the trainer `name`, we have to add the `$name` argument to the query parameters and assign it to the `name` argument of `Trainer`:
+To introduce a variable for the trainer `name`, we use the GraphQL notation for query variables.
+We have to add the `$name` argument to the query parameters and assign it to the `name` argument of `Trainer`:

 ```js
 const TrainerQuery = gql`query($name: String!) {